-Ever noticed how movies made at the end of one decade seem like they somehow belong to the next?
-That curio certainly applies to Joseph Ellison’s grim psychological horror Don’t Go in the House, which asides from its throwback aesthetic and disco soundtrack is a movie that very much belongs to the 80s, foreshadowing the slew of cynical slashers that would soon flood the market.
+Less common, at least in my experience, are films made at the end of one decade that feel like they belong to the next.
+That curio certainly applies to Joseph Ellison’s grim psychological horror Don’t Go in the House, which asides from its throwback aesthetic and disco soundtrack is a movie that very much belongs to the 1980s, foreshadowing the slew of cynical slashers that would soon flood the market.
 But this isn’t your standard slice-and-dicer.
 In fact, there isn’t a sharp implement in sight in a film that still manages to prove uglier than most blood-and-guts horror of the era.